First testimonies

 In the 18th century, a century of prosperity, the first artistic institutions were founded: the Royal Dublin Society (1731) and the Royal Irish Academy (1785).
 A few talented painters emerged in the fields of portraiture and landscape.

 The art of portraiture took off in Ireland at the turn of the 18th century.
-If most of the portraitists were anonymous, a few names have come down to us: Garret Morphy, Thomas Bate and the master of the genre, Charles Jervas.
+Although most portraitists were anonymous, a few names have come down to us: Garret Morphy, Thomas Bate and the master of the genre, Charles Jervas.
 The next generation is represented by James Barry, Martin Archer Shee and William Mulready.
-Many left in search of professional opportunities in England.
+Many left for England in search of professional opportunities.

 Beginning of the modern era

 Although the pictorial Renaissance continued into the 19th century, Irish artists immigrated en masse.
-Irish patrons were rare, all the more so as London's potential attracted them: a developing market, places for creation and exhibition.
-The sculptors Patrick MacDowell, John Foley and John Hughes had a successful career in London.
-Some painters preferred to go to France, Barbizon or Pont-Aven, where they trained in outdoor painting in the manner of the Impressionists.
+Irish patrons of the arts were rare, but London's potential was all the more attractive: a developing market, creative and exhibition facilities.
+Sculptors Patrick MacDowell, John Foley and John Hughes all had successful careers in London.
+Some painters opted for France, Barbizon or Pont-Aven, where they learned to paint outdoors in the manner of the Impressionists.

-Two events marked the beginning of the 20th century: the creation in 1908 of the Hugh Lane Gallery of Modern Art and the independence of the Irish state which took shape in the early 1920s.
+Two events marked the beginning of the twentieth century: the creation of the Hugh Lane Gallery of Modern Art in 1908 and the independence of the Irish state, which took shape in the early 1920s.
 However, pictorial innovation was not quite there.
-Commissions for traditional busts occupied the main sculptors.
+Commissions for traditional busts kept the leading sculptors busy.
 The 1940s were dominated by the conservatism of the Royal Hibernian Academy.
-The RHA deliberately blocked the innovative European trends such as Fauvism, Cubism, Dadaism and Surrealism.
-For four decades, the country's economic and political situation did not provide a favorable environment for artistic dynamism.
-But in the mid-1960s, there was a clear opening to the international scene.
+The RHA deliberately blocked innovative European trends such as Fauvism, Cubism, Dadaism and Surrealism.
+For four decades, the country's economic and political situation was not conducive to artistic dynamism.
+In the mid-1960s, however, the country began to open up to the international scene.

-In the 1990s, the increase in the budget allocated to the arts completely reshaped the landscape.
-In 1990, the Irish Museum of Modern Art (IMMA) took over from the Hugh Lane Gallery.
+In the 1990s, an increase in the budget allocated to the arts completely reshaped the landscape.
+In 1990, the Hugh Lane Gallery was succeeded by the Irish Museum of Modern Art (IMMA).
 Among the projects launched were two new galleries: the Naughton Gallery at Queens University of Belfast (opened in 2001) and the Lewis Glucksman Gallery at University College of Cork (2004).

 Francis Bacon (1909-1992)

-Figurative painter born in Dublin of English parents, he did not follow a classical schooling because of his fragile health and his excessive shyness.
-Private teachers taught him drawing and painting at home.
-At the age of twenty, wealthy men took him under their wing.
-Bacon was first noticed for his drawings of furniture and carpets, without however turning away from painting and his master, Picasso.
-He drew his inspiration in particular from the Spanish master's Les Baigneuses and Le Baiser.
+A figurative painter born in Dublin to English parents, he had no formal schooling because of his poor health and excessive shyness.
+Private tutors taught him drawing and painting at home.
+From the age of twenty, wealthy men took him under their wing.
+Bacon first came to prominence for his furniture and carpet designs, but he never turned his back on painting and his master, Picasso.
+In particular, he drew inspiration from the Spanish master's Les Baigneuses and Le Baiser.
 Surrealism also marked his early years.
-He sold his first oil on canvas in 1933, the Crucifixion.
-The following year, he presented his first solo exhibition at the Transition Gallery.
-At that time, he destroyed many of his works and painted little until 1944 when he intensely revived his art.
-His compositions, of a sensual expressionism, became more tortured and violent.
-His characters suffer in a captivating chaos, caught in swirls of sharp and carnal colors.
-Three Studies on the Figures at the Base of a Crucifixion was first exhibited in 1945.
+In 1933, he sold his first oil on canvas, La Crucifixion.
+The following year, he held his first solo exhibition at the Transition gallery.
+During this period, he destroyed many of his works and painted little until 1944, when he returned to his art in earnest.
+His compositions, with their sensual expressionism, became more tortured and violent.
+His figures suffer in captivating chaos, caught in swirls of sharp, carnal colors.
+Trois études sur les figures à la base d'une crucifixion was exhibited for the first time in 1945.
 This work prefigures the characteristics of the style that made Bacon famous.
-Distortions, open mouth, triptych composition.
-The following year, he painted the famous Painting in which a meat carcass can be seen, a reminder of the young Bacon's fascination with butcher shops.
+Distortions, open mouths, triptych composition.
+The following year, he painted the famous Painting featuring a meat carcass, a reminder of the young Bacon's fascination with butcher shops.
 His works met with success abroad.
-In 1953, he had his first solo exhibition in New York.
-During this decade, Bacon created 45 variations of Diego Velázquez's Portrait of Pope Innocent X .
-In the 1960s, the Bacon retrospective organized by the London Tate Gallery travels through Europe.
-Bacon died of a heart attack in 1992 in Madrid.
-The entire mess of his London studio was bequeathed to the Hugh Lane Gallery in Dublin.
-The Hugh Lane also brings together French impressionists (Monet, Degas, Renoir, Corot, Manet, Millet, Puvis de Chavannes) as well as Irish: Roderic O'Conor, Walter Osborne, Frank O'Meara and John Lavery.
+1953 saw his first solo exhibition in New York.
+During this decade, Bacon produced 45 variations on Diego Velázquez's Portrait of Pope Innocent X .
+In the 1960s, the Bacon retrospective organized by the London Tate Gallery tours Europe.
+Bacon died of a heart attack in Madrid in 1992.
+The entire contents of his London studio were bequeathed to the Hugh Lane Gallery in Dublin.
+The Hugh Lane also brings together French Impressionists (Monet, Degas, Renoir, Corot, Manet, Millet, Puvis de Chavannes) and Irish Impressionists: Roderic O'Conor, Walter Osborne, Frank O'Meara and John Lavery.

 Contemporary art in Dublin

-The municipality invests like never before in the promotion of today's artists.
-Where to meet the current scene?
-First of all by strolling in the streets.
-Then, some places have been selected to guide you.
+The municipality is investing like never before in promoting today's artists.
+Where can you meet the current scene?
+First of all, stroll the streets.
+After that, we've selected a few places to guide you.

-In Belfast, street art has become a tourist attraction since the end of the conflict and the signing of the Good Friday peace agreement in 1998.
-The western part of Belfast as well as the Bogside area of Derry/Londonderry, attract thousands of visitors every year.
-For the anecdote, the first public mural in Belfast appeared in 1908!
-On Beersbridge, the painting showed William III returning victorious on his white horse.
-Needless to say, it did not go unnoticed.
+In Belfast, street art has become a tourist attraction since the end of the conflict and the signing of the Good Friday Peace Agreement in 1998.
+West Belfast and the Bogside district of Derry/Londonderry attract thousands of visitors every year.
+Belfast's first public fresco appeared in 1908!
+On Beersbridge, the painting showed William III riding home victorious on his white horse.
+Needless to say, it didn't go unnoticed.

-In Dublin, street art has been growing in popularity in recent years.
-The facades of the Camden Street district are witnesses of it.
-The practice is getting organized and officialized.
-The association Evolve Urban Art ensures the link between the community and the artists through street art projects.
-Among the realizations that they directed, the fifteen frescos executed in the area of the Guinness Museum.
-The artist Maser was already painting on the walls of Dublin in 1995, when the practice was still underground.
-His works proclaim loud and clear his political commitments.
-Another spirit, a collective, hidden under the name of Subset, rages in large format in the streets.
-For the feminine touch, Anna Doran enlivens this mostly male scene with her original designs.
+In Dublin, street art has been on the rise in recent years.
+The façades of the Camden Street district bear witness to this.
+The practice is becoming organized and formalized.
+The Evolve Urban Art association provides a link between the community and artists through street art projects.
+Among the projects they led were the fifteen frescoes executed in the area around the Guinness Museum.
+Artist Maser was already painting on Dublin walls in 1995, when the practice was still underground.
+His works proclaim his political commitments loud and clear.
+In a different spirit, a collective known as Subset has been rampaging through the streets in large-scale format.
+For a feminine touch, Anna Doran enlivens this predominantly male scene with her original motifs.
 Her colorful creations run along sidewalks and walls.
-And now look out for works by Solus, Fitan Switzer, El Viz, Joe Caslin and James Earley!
+And now, look out for works by Solus, Fitan Switzer, El Viz, Joe Caslin and James Earley!

-On the enclosed side, the Irish Museum of Modern Art is the nation's premier institution for contemporary art.
+On the closed circuit, the Irish Museum of Modern Art is the leading national institution for contemporary art.
 IMMA's collection includes modern and contemporary art by Irish and international artists.
-Recently, Canadian photographic artist Stan Douglas had his first solo exhibition in Ireland.
+Recently, Canadian artist-photographer Stan Douglas presented his first solo exhibition in Ireland.

-Fringe Lab brings together live art, meeting places and exhibition spaces.
+Fringe Lab brings together the performing arts, meeting places and exhibition spaces.
 Its primary mission is to support emerging artists.
 The crucible of tomorrow's stars!
 Another space dedicated to emerging creation, The Lab combines all artistic fields.
-Located in the historic district of Monto, it organizes all kinds of events, including temporary exhibitions.
+Located in the historic Monto district, it organizes all kinds of events, including temporary exhibitions.

-Perhaps the most iconic address in Dublin, The Green on Red Gallery exhibits established artists from here and elsewhere: Gerard Byrne, Damien Flood or Nigel Rolfe.
-The perfect stop to feel the energy of the moment.
+Perhaps the most iconic address in the Dublin milieu, The Green on Red Gallery exhibits established artists from here and abroad: Gerard Byrne, Damien Flood and Nigel Rolfe.
+The perfect place to feel the energy of the moment.